Questions? If you don’t find the answer below, feel free to contact us. We’d like to help.

 There are many factors that can impact your electricity bill, including rate changes, and the weather.

 Also, being away from home doesn't automatically lead to reduced electricity consumption.
-A number of appliances and electronics continue to use electricity while you're away, including your refrigerator and television.
+A number of appliances and electronics left plugged in are 'Always On' and still draw power while you're away, including your refrigerator and television.
 Your heating and cooling systems also continue to operate periodically, even if the temperature has been adjusted to vacation mode.

-Hydro Ottawa encourages customers to call to make payment arrangements instead of leaving a bill unpaid.
-There are also programs available to help customers experiencing difficulty with paying their electricity bills.
+If you find you are having difficulty paying your bill, Hydro Ottawa encourages you to call us and make payment arrangements instead of leaving a bill unpaid.
+There are also a number of financial assistance programs available.

 Hydro Ottawa offers many different options to allow you to make simple, on-time payments.
 Choose the method that’s most convenient for you and your family.